Running with Dystonia

 ——————————————————————————————

-Oct 2018- I went out to walk my kid to the bus and felt a strange sensation in my left foot.
-It felt heavy..and somewhat difficult to pick my foot up.
-I felt like I was going to trip.
+Oct 2018- I went out to walk my kid to the bus and noticed walking felt difficult with left foot.
+It felt heavy and I felt like I was going to trip.
 So I tried picking my foot up a bit more and it started to resolve when back in the house.
 Then I noticed the feeling in my run that day.
 This went off and on for months but walking mostly felt fine.
 I was training for a marathon and didn't feel it everyday, but eventually noticed a pattern after hard days.
 Some days I would go for a run, get frustrated, go back to change shoes and try again.
 For some reason, some shoes were better than others.
 But I had a few runs where I tripped over nothing.
 This started to freak me out...that maybe it wasn't just a muscle weakness issue.
 I had no numbness or pain.

 It was then in December I remember googling "loss of coordination while running" and a Runners' World article (thank you Cindy Kuzma) popped up.
 It talked about the rare Runners dystonia issue and reading it felt so eerily similar...foot inversion, dead feeling, loss of coordination, ankle buckling, toe curling.
 I joined a Runners Dystonia Q&A facebook group just out of curiosity.
 The group was so positive and helpful with stories, doc recs and therapy ideas.
 While I learned many were not running much, there were some and that gave me hope.